 Building Pioneers in new issue of SouthAsianDisasters.netMay 22, 2016

 Building Pioneers is among the winners of the Google Impact ChallengeMarch 30, 2016

 Building Pioneers featured in New Age Xtra BangladeshMarch 11, 2016

 Ava Mulla gives interview for Munich Re FoundationDecember 1, 2015

 Want to work with us?

-Creating a market for an unconventional building material in all of Bangladesh requires collaboration between partners from different sectors, including local and international businesses along the housing value chain, government representatives from the local to the national level, development agencies, academia, the media, and others.
+Creating a market for an alternative building material in all of Bangladesh requires collaboration between partners from different sectors, including local and international businesses, research institutions, the government from the local to the national level, development agencies, academia, the media, and others.

 Get in touch if you want to contribute!